 The garden represents the Temple, the place of congregation.
 The bows of the trees form the enclosure (overseeing) where God communes with man.
 The communion represents relationship, individuality, developed soul identity, and sharing, not only of time but of experiences.

 Israel’s culture and people extend into the ancient Near East region.
 For this reason, the Garden narrative reflects similar images to Egyptian and Sumerian traditions.
-The Gilgamesh Epic is one noted example.
-Other similarities will be mentioned later, such as the serpent, which is safe to people as long as it stays on its path, but becomes dangerous when it rears up, as we see with the Satan-Serpent.
-Other traditions seem more particularly assigned to Isreal, which would include the desire for wisdom as opposed to eternal life, revisited in the Hebrew Bible.* It should be assumed that Judaic belief in the eternal life of the soul was firmly established, more so than in previous cultures.
-It would be wisdom that would be needed for interaction with God, His word, His law, and His code of conduct.
+The story of Enki is one noted example.
+Other similarities turn up, such as the serpent, which is safe as long as it stays on its path, but becomes dangerous when it rears up, as we see with the Satan-Serpent in the Garden.
+Other traditions seem more particularly assigned to Israel, which would include the desire for wisdom as opposed to eternal life, with the subject of wisdom often revisited in the Hebrew Bible.* It should be assumed that Judaic belief in the eternal life of the soul was firmly established, more so than in previous cultures.
+To draw the difference, it would be wisdom that would be needed for interaction with God, His word, His law, and His code of conduct—wisdom negates rebellion.

 *Ex.
 28.3, “And thou (Moses) shalt speak unto all who are wise hearted, whom I have filled with the spirit of wisdom, that they may Aaron’s garments to consecrate him…” establishing the first formal priesthood; Ex.
 31.1-6, referring to Bezaleel; Dt.
 5. 4.6, Moses speaks, “Surely this great nation is a wise and understanding people,” referring to obeying the law and statutes given by God; I Kg.
 4.29, “And God gave Soloman wisdom and understanding exceeding much (perception), and largeness of heart, even the sand that is on the sea shore.”
 Wisdom and heart teaching are pronounced throughout Hebrew and Christian scripture and an underpinning of the Way as Jesus later revealed his teaching.

-The concept of wisdom as the central theme reveals the core of what later develops as the teaching of the Way.
-Wisdom directs us toward many other attributes of character: perception is wedded to the spirit, not the intellectual fabric of man’s notions; a fundamental rightness or fairness becomes inculcated, leading to the many considerations of man concerning the broader subject of balance and continuity, or righteousness instead of power as the standard.
-The general nobility of man now comes into refined scrutiny, with this inspection forming many delineations concerning character, to which a major portion of the Hebrew Bible is dedicated.
-The teachings of Jesus continually illustrate this character format, with the spirit of God within assuming the center stage as opposed to man’s intellectual standards in the forefront, or what was in Jesus’ day an overabundance of the legalistic view.
+The concept of wisdom as a central theme reveals the core of what later develops as the teaching of the Way.
+Wisdom enhances many attributes of character.
+Through wisdom, perception is wedded to the spirit, not the intellectual fabric of one’s personal notions; wisdom fosters a fundamental rightness or fairness, or righteousness instead of power as the standard.
+Once wisdom is considered, the general nobility of man now comes into refined scrutiny, with this inspection uncovering many delineations concerning character.
+The teachings of Jesus continually illustrate this wisdom format, with the spirit of God (wisdom)* within assuming the center stage as opposed to intellectual standards only, or what was in Jesus’ day an overabundance of the legalistic view.

 PART ONE